So, you want explosive digital results?

 The speed of SEM makes it an incredible tool for testing out keywords.

-Simply tap into data from your paid search campaigns to find strong performing paid keywords.
+Simply tap into data from your search campaigns to find strong performing PPC keywords.
 Then, optimize the keywords for organic results.
 Plus, keyword planner on Google Ads is a fantastic tool to source search volumes too!

-3. Use paid search as a testing ground for web content and pages
+3. Use SEM as a testing ground for web content and pages

-Use paid search as a testing ground for site content, then apply learnings to your website.
+Use SEM as a testing ground for site content, then apply learnings to your website.